alessio94/easyjet-leptons-met/bbyyAnalysis/README.md

   - `bbyy_config`
 - `share/`: yaml files containing configurations used by the components
   - `RunConfig-bbyy`: where all the common flags are set, configurations called by the executables (see below);
+  - `RunConfig-bbyy-bypass`: sets bypass flag to true, flags for the cuts are saved, but no cut is actually applied
+  - Skimming configs, events that do not pass the selection are not saved:
+    - `RunConfig-bbyy-skimming-legacy`: config for ntuple skimming with legacy selection, CutList overwrites default one
+    - `RunConfig-bbyy-skimming-loose`: config for ntuple skimming with loose selection, CutList overwrites default one
   - `trigger`: list of the triggers to use per year.
 - `src/`: C++ code
-  - `SelectionFlagsbbyyAlg`: Find if the event pass the baseline bbyy selection;
+  - `bbyySelectorAlg`: Find if the event pass the bbyy selection defined in the config passed to the ntupler;
   - `BaselineVarsbbyyAlg`: Compute the baseline variables for the analysis.